gmetais/gmetais.github.io/_posts/2014-11-18-untangle_the_js_spaghetti_code.markdown

 Phantomas
 ---------

 I played a lot with <a target="_blank" href="https://github.com/macbre/phantomas">Phantomas (by Maciej Brencz)</a>.
-I case you don't know this tool?
-It’s great, it loads a page with <a target="_blank" href="http://phantomjs.org/">PhantomJS (a headless browser)</a>, analyzes various aspects of the page and outputs metrics about performances and quality.
+In case you don't know this tool, it’s great.
+It loads a page with <a target="_blank" href="http://phantomjs.org/">PhantomJS (a headless browser)</a>, analyzes various aspects of the page and outputs metrics about performances and quality.

 ![phantomas](/assets/phantomas.jpg)